mrblanc/Storefront/README.md

 ### Accessing the storefront

-Once the above docker-compose command has been run, the storefront can be accessed in a browser from `https://127.0.0.1:8000/`.
+Once the above docker compose command has been run, the storefront can be accessed in a browser from `https://127.0.0.1:8000/`.

 ### Adding users

 A convienience script called `add_users.sh` has been added to allow bulk adding of users.
 Run `add_users.sh <config-file>`.
 A sample config file has been provided in `sample_configs/users.csv`.
 To use the sample config in:

 `add_users.sh sample_configs/users.csv`.

+### Shutting down the server

+To shut down the server, run `docker compose down`.

+### Running tests

+To run tests, navigate to `django_project`, and run the command `python manage.py test`.

 ## Limitations